trigg3rX/triggerx-sdk/README.md

 # TriggerX SDK

 Official TypeScript/JavaScript SDK for interacting with the TriggerX Network API.
-This SDK allows you to create and manage automated blockchain tasks with different trigger types: Time-based, Event-based, and Condition-based.
+This SDK allows you to create and manage automated blockchain tasks with three types of jobs: Time-based, Event-based, and Condition-based.
+Each job type supports both static and dynamic execution modes.

 ## Installation